Generalized binary utility functions and fair allocations: A simple Algorithm and its behavior in some additive scenarios

+we have that $\Gamma$ is EF.
+That is because, in such a case, $\Gamma$ is an allocation in which all the agents give utility 0 to their bundles.

+Moreover, with a very slight modification of Algorithm~\ref{algo:allocate}, we will obtain another allocation, $\Gamma^\ast$, which is EFX.
+This modification consists in taking one more step: reordering the resources.
+In the case of goods we order the resources in decreasing order and in the case of chores we order the resources in increasing order according to the maximal absolute value of utilities given to resources.
+More precisely, a resource $r$ precedes another resource $r'$ if $max_{i\in \MA}\Set{\lvert u_i(r)\rvert}\geq max_{i\in \MA}\Set{\lvert u_i(r')\rvert}$.
+For this $\Gamma^*$ we have the following result.

-\begin{theorem} Under a buyer scenario, there exists an allocation which maximizes the utilitarian social welfare and is EFX and PO.
-Moreover, if $m$ is the number of resources and $n$ is the number of agents, this allocation is produced by an algorithm in $O(m\log m + mn)$. \end{theorem}
+\begin{theorem} Under a g-binary scenario for goods or chores, the allocation $\Gamma^*$ given by Algorithm~\ref{algo:allocate} modified as previously indicated maximizes the utilitarian social welfare, is EFX and PO.
+Moreover, its run time is $O(m\log m + mn)$. \end{theorem}

-It is interesting to observe that the algorithm producing $\Gamma^*$ is quite similar to Barman et al. algorithm \cite{Barman2018} producing an allocation EFX, in the case of identical scenarios.
+It is interesting to observe that the algorithm producing $\Gamma^*$ is quite similar to Barman et al. algorithm \cite{Barman2018} producing an allocation EFX, in the case of identical scenarios for goods.
 In fact, in identical scenarios, the notions EFX and EFX$_0$ coincide.
-This is not the case in buyer scenarios.
-The following example, in the framework of a buyer scenario, shows that $\Gamma^*$, the allocation given by the algorithm of Definition~\ref{defi-gamma} modified, is EFX but it is not EFX$_0$.
+This is not the case in g-binary scenarios.
+This can be viewed by building a g-binary scenario, in which $\Gamma^*$, the allocation given by the modified Algorithm~\ref{algo:allocate}, which is EFX, is not EFX$_0$ (see Example~\ref{ej-EFX-not-EFXO} in \ref{proofs}).

-\begin{ejem} Let's consider the following Buyer scenario where $n=3$, $m=8$.
-Table~\ref{CE-valuation} shows the preferences that each agent gives to each resource.